Our collective DNA

 Sandra made endless connections in the intervening years.
 One of those was to Brothers’ Keepers, a peer crisis support program in San Quentin, which had begun independently.
 Marcia Blackstock and Diane Beynon, the founding facilitators, took note when the Brothers asked for hospice training.

-Sandra had learned from her research that when prisoners care for fellow prisoners at the end of life, the experience is transformational — a profoundly rehabilitative experience for all involved.
+Sandra had learned from her research that when individuals experiencing incarceration care for their peers at the end of life, the experience is transformational — a profoundly rehabilitative experience for all involved.
 It became clear to her that this work needed to be implemented by trained incarcerated people.

 From 2010 to 2012, she gave the Brothers’ Keepers information about the new work they aspired to do, organized speakers from Hospice by The Bay and the Zen Hospice Project to meet with the men, and screened the film “Serving Life,” about a working prison hospice, for the group.